 - (A) Recommended plant species.
-Plants may be chosen from the recommended plant species list available from the Town Manager.
-The list encourages the use of plant materials that are indigenous to this region and are readily available from local nurseries.
-Plant materials that are not on the list may be used following approval from the Board of Adjustment. - (B) Minimum plant size requirements. - (1) Large-maturing deciduous tree.
+Plants may be chosen from the recommended plant list (RPL) available from the town.
+The list encourages the use of plant materials which are indigenous to this region and are readily available from local nurseries.
+Plant materials which are not on the list may be used following approval from the Board of Adjustment. - (B) Minimum plant size requirements. - (1) Large-maturing deciduous tree.
 Greater than 35 feet at maturity.
 Minimum size at planting shall be 12 to 14 feet in height and two inches caliper (diameter); - (2) Small-maturing deciduous tree.
 Smaller than 35 feet at maturity.
 The tree shall be at least one and one-half inch caliper and eight to ten feet high at time of planting; - (3) Evergreen tree.
-Minimum height of four to five feet at time of planting; and - (4) Evergreen shrub.
-Minimum three-gallon container or ten-inch root ball with a height of 18 to 24 inches at time of planting. - (C) Plant standards. - (1) All plants shall meet the requirements of the most recent edition of the American Standards for Nursery Stock, ANSI 260.1. - (2) Plants shall be healthy, well branched, and free of disease and insect infestation.
-(Ord. passed 10-19-1983; Ord. passed 8-12-2013)
+Minimum height of eight feet at time of planting; and - (4) Evergreen shrub.
+Minimum three gallon container or ten-inch root ball with a height of 18 to 24 inches at time of planting. - (C) Plant standards. - (1) All plants shall meet the requirements of the most recent edition of the American Standards for Nursery Stock, ANSI 260.1. - (2) Plants shall be healthy, well-branched, and free of disease and insect infestation.